Coma blister: Etiology

 The development of coma blisters derives from various causes in the setting of neurologic disease and other conditions, with crucial factors being inadequate amounts of oxygen at the tissue level and external pressure.
 Examples of neurological disorders that are associated with coma blisters include cranioencephalic trauma, cerebrovascular disease, and meningoencephalitis.
 Metabolic disorders such as diabetic ketoacidosis, hyperkalemia, and hypoglycemia are also associated with blister formation.
 Drug overdose-induced comas are one of the most frequent predisposing factors of coma blister formation, where studies have reported the development of coma blisters in 4% of barbiturate overdose.
 Recent studies also suggested that immune mechanisms play a role in the etiology of these blisters, specifically in the drug induced comas.
 IgG, IgA, and C3 with fibrin are seen with direct immunoflourence staining.
 Despite there being multiple causes of unconscious states, a common reoccurrence and feature of coma blisters include the death of body tissue or necrosis in the eccrine sweat glands.
 However, it is still possible to see coma blisters in non-comatose individuals with granulomatosis with polyangiitis or long immobilization.

 Constant pressure forms blisters by causing tissue injury to the vessel walls, thereby interrupting blood and oxygen flow to the tissues.
 This constant pressure is often caused by a reflex mechanism to counteract the low arterial blood pressure exacerbated by vasoactive drugs or shock.
 A lack of oxygen to local tissue leads to the formation of necrotic bulla and the deterioration of the eccrine sweat glands, where metabolically active cells are present.
 As a result of pressure, coma blisters most commonly develop on pressure points such as the ankles, heels, knees, elbows, fingers, and toes.

 Administration of antidepressants, antipsychotics, barbiturates, benzodiazepines, ethanol, or opioids are often connected to drug overdose-induced comas because of their vasoactive properties and possible toxicity on eccrine sweat glands.
 Due to the over usage of vasoactive drugs, more pressure is applied to the arterial walls, thereby increasing the risk of tissue damage, loss of oxygen to local tissue, and blister formation.

-Blisters occur specifically at vasoactive pressure sites between 48 to 72 hours after the start of unconsciousness.
+Blisters occur specifically at vasoactive pressure sites between 48 and 72 hours after the start of unconsciousness.
 Although some lesions may heal on their own, the diagnosis of coma blisters are aided with specific histological characteristics.